IHE/RAD.IRA/input/pagecontent/rad-x4.md

 The `event.context` shall conform to [DiagnosticReport close Event](https://build.fhir.org/ig/HL7/fhircast-docs/3-6-2-diagnosticreport-close.html).

-If the Sender retries the same request due to a timeout, then the Sender shall use the same `event.id` so the Manager can detect that it is a duplicate message.
+If the Sender is retrying this context change request due to not receiving a response from the Manager for a prior request, then the Sender shall use the same `event.id`.
+If the Manager received the original request, this allows it to detect that it is a duplicate message.

-If the Sender retries the same request due to an error response from the Manager, then the Sender shall assign a new `event.id` to indicate that it is a new message.
+If the Sender retries the request due to an error response from the Manager, then the Sender shall assign a new `event.id` to indicate that it is a new request.

 ##### 2:3.X4.4.1.3 Expected Actions

 The Manager shall receive and validate the request.
+See 2:3.X4.4.2.2 for error conditions.

 If the Manager accepts the request, then
-- Per FHIRcast [Section 2.9.2 Get Current Context Response](https://build.fhir.org/ig/HL7/fhircast-docs/2-9-GetCurrentContext.html#get-current-context-response), the Manager shall set the `current context` to the newest context that was initiated by a `[FHIR resource]-open` event and has not been terminated by a corresponding `[FHIR resource]-close` event.
-If there is no such context, then the Manager shall set the `current context` to *empty*.
+- Per FHIRcast [Section 2.9.2 Get Current Context Response](https://build.fhir.org/ig/HL7/fhircast-docs/2-9-GetCurrentContext.html#get-current-context-response), the Manager will set the `current context` to the context that was most recently opened by a `[FHIR resource]-open` event and has not been closed by a corresponding `[FHIR resource]-close` event.
+If there is no such context, then the Manager will set the `current context` to *empty*.
-- The Manager shall delete the `report` context of the received `DiagnosticReport-close` event, as well as all associated context and content.
+- Per FHIRcast, the Manager will remove from the memory the `report` context of the received `DiagnosticReport-close` event, as well as all associated context and content.

 #### 2:3.X4.4.2 Close Report Context Response Message